Research & Evaluation

 Our team also collaborates on research activities with academic partners across Canada to enhance and facilitate best practices in the area of pediatric obesity.

-As a result, our clinical care and program curriculum continue to evolve based on feedback received from participants, and to reflect the latest evidence and best practices.
+As a result, our clinical care and group education curriculum continue to evolve based on feedback received from participants, and to reflect the latest evidence and best practices.